LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/set-consumer-expectations-about-wait-times-for-agents.md

 #### Step 1: Get your developer key

-In Conversation Orchestrator:

-* Copy your developer key (Maven API key) in the Developers module, so you can use it in calls to the CCS.
+In the Developers module in Conversation Orchestrator, copy your developer key (Maven API key), so you can use it in calls to the CCS.

 #### Step 2: Create a function that retrieves the queue health info and sends it to the CCS